When to Start Social Security?

 For more information on how to coordinate Social Security and Medicare, click here.

 Ultimately, deciding when to take Social Security is a personal decision, based on a number of individual circumstances.
-Most people are better off if they can wait until age 70.
-But by no means everyone.
+Most people are better off if they can wait until age 70, but this isn't the case for everyone.